lukeorellana/terraform-cdk-constructs/src/azure-applicationgateway/README.md

 # Azure Application Gateway Construct

 This class represents an Azure Application Gateway resource.
-It provides a convenient way to manage Azure Application Gateway resources.
+It provides a convenient way to manage Azure Application Gateway resources using the AzAPI provider.

 ## What is Azure Application Gateway?

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 It offers various features like URL-based routing, session affinity, secure sockets layer (SSL) termination, Web Application Firewall (WAF), and more.
 This makes it an ideal choice for optimizing web app performance and reliability.

 For more information, refer to the [official Azure documentation on Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/).

+## AzAPI Migration

+This module has been migrated from the AzureRM provider to the AzAPI provider for better Azure REST API compatibility and access to the latest features.
+The interface has been flattened to provide a more user-friendly experience.

 ## Application Gateway Best Practices